 It has been commonly acknowledged for years that France lagged behind other industrialised nations in its pursuit of overseas corruption, and perhaps other areas of corporate criminality as well.
 In the area of overseas bribery, four iconic French companies paid over US\$2 billion in fines and other payments to the DOJ and other US authorities for crimes that almost certainly could have been pursued in France.

 The appointment in 2014 of a National Financial Prosecutor with enhanced responsibility and visibility in the area of business crimes, and the adoption of Sapin II Law in December 2016, were clearly intended to redress this imbalance.
-The promulgation of the first CJIPs agreements have yet to define a clear path for French authorities to re-establish leadership in this field, but clearly reflect a commitment by French authorities to be much more active in pursuing crimes that touch French interests.
-In any event, it seems clear that the requirement that all but small companies adopt robust compliance programmes, an obligation that is being monitored by the AFA, is certainly a part of the French legal landscape.
+In May 2018, Société Générale SA entered into both a CJIP with the National Financial Prosecutor and a DPA with the US authorities to settle charges of alleged corruption of foreign public officials.
+The bank agreed to pay €250.15 million to the French authorities and US\$292.8 million to the US authorities; this CJIP is a key milestone of enforcement of the Sapin II Law, as it